cscart/docs/en/user_guide/look_and_feel/changing_attributes/shipping_icons.rst

 .. note ::

-    If your changes to the template are not displayed, try :doc:`clearing the template cache <../../../developer_guide/getting_started/cache_clearing>`.
+    If you followed all the instructions in the article, and the shipping icons haven’t appeared, try :doc:`clearing the template cache. <../../../developer_guide/getting_started/cache_clearing>`

 .. image:: img/shipping_icon.png
     :align: center